OUR STRICT and HEALTHY DIET

 There are times when we are out on educational field trips where we will eat in a fast-food restaurant but we have challenged ourselves to do an 80/20 rule.

 This means all of our food is 80% free of artificial preservatives, colors, flavors, and sweeteners.
 We have worked hard to try and eliminate unhealthy trans fats and high-fructose corn syrup.
+We may restrict foods brought in to accommodate allergies.
+If we go peanut free, here is the approved snack list GO HERE

 Our balanced menu is low sodium, low sugar, low-fat, nutrient-dense, and full of whole grains, organic or locally grown fruits and vegetables so we can be our healthiest self!